Removing Late Payments From Credit Reports

 Whether you have a single 90 day late payment or a series of lesser late payments, if they are being incorrectly reported on your credit reports, you can dispute them with the credit reporting agencies and the lender who reported it.

 Let Lexington Law help you with this.
-Lexington Law has helped our clients in the removal of 1,008,738 inaccurate, untimely, misleading, or unverifiable (questionable) late payments from clients' credit reports in 2014 alone.
-Lexington Law's Concord level services help you challenge questionable late payments by providing credit bureau and creditor interventions.
+Lexington Law has helped our clients in the removal of 1,008,738 inaccurate, untimely, misleading, or unverifiable (questionable) late payments from clients' credit reports in 2016 alone.
+Lexington Law's service levels help you challenge questionable late payments by providing credit bureau and creditor interventions.